Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 - Research interests: Retrieval-augmented generation, large language models for information retrieval, session-based document ranking

 # News
+- *2024.7*: We publish YuLan-Base-12B and YuLan-Chat-3-12B, a series of new LLMs training from scratch!
+See more [details](https://github.com/RUC-GSAI/YuLan-Chat).
 - *2024.5*: We propose a new lightweight tuning method for RAG.
 Only adding one token can siginificantly improve LLMs' RAG performance!
 See more [details](https://arxiv.org/abs/2405.19670).
 - *2024.5*: We publish a new toolkit ⚡FlashRAG, which can help implement RAG methods quickly!
 See more [details](https://arxiv.org/abs/2405.13576).
 - *2024.5*: Congrats!
 Our three papers have been accepted by ACL 2024!